JasonGarcia131/Portfolio-React/README.md

 # My Portfolio

-  I designed this portfolio to showcase my projects I have built throughout the course of my software development career.
+  I designed this portfolio to showcase my projects I have built for small businesses and for fun.

 # Use This For Your Own Portfolio
   1. Clone this repo.